bitovi/bitops/docs/plugins.md

       plugin: ansible

 ```
-The repo for each plugin must be a `git clone`-able url.
+The repo for each plugin must be a `git clone`-able URL.
 The name can be anything.

 The order that plugins run is dependent on the `deployments` section.
-If a `depoyments` section isn't provided, it will attempt to process all folders in the `BITOPS_ENVIRONMENT` directory in alphabetical order.
+If a `deployments` section isn't provided, it will attempt to process all folders in the `BITOPS_ENVIRONMENT` directory in alphabetical order.

-**Dockerfile**
+### Dockerfile
 The only content that is needed to create a custom image is:

 ```